Anodyne (video game): Gameplay

 Anodyne is played by exploring a dream world of the game's protagonist, Young.
 The gameplay involves the use of two primary items, a broom and shoes for jumping.
 The game takes place in adjacent screen-sized rooms that make up the game's play areas.
 The player explores dungeons, which are sets of rooms with puzzles and enemies, as well as other areas that focus less on combat and puzzles, such as a red, swamp-like area, and a dimly-lit forest.
 The player is required to find a certain number of cards in order to progress to the end sections of the game.

 Development

-Anodyne began as a solo project by Melos Han-Tani in March 2012.
+Anodyne began as a solo project by Melos Han-Tani (formerly Sean Hogan) in March 2012.
 Through a mutual friend, in June 2012, Han-Tani met Marina Kittaka, who worked remotely on the game until its release in February 2013.
 Through development, the two worked together on story themes and level design.
 Kittaka wrote most of the dialogue and created all of the game's artwork, while Han-Tani programmed the game and wrote its soundtrack.

 Shortly after release, Anodyne was featured on the front page of The Pirate Bay which garnered the game enough votes to be accepted onto Steam through its Greenlight system.

 On April 4, 2020, Han-Tani released the source code of Anodyne under a custom permissive license.

+Although anybody is free to browse the game assets and code base, Analgesic noted that only paid owners of Anodyne may download and use game assets.
+The source code, however, has been opened up to everyone.

+A complete repository of Anodyne (2013), compiled by Melos Han-Tani on April 4th, 2020 is hosted on github.com.

+A complete, Basically-Open-Source* repository of Anodyne 2: Return to Dust (2019) is hosted on github.com.